DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Symmetric Keypoints Generation

 \section{Symmetric Keypoints Generation}

-This method utilizes the Oriented Bounding Box (OBB), derived from the Minimum Volume Enclosing Box algorithm~\cite{CHAN20011433}, to establish a consistent reference frame for keypoint placement.
+Thrun and Wegbreit observe that the symmetry present in objects can be described by two orthogonal reflection planes~\cite{thrun2005shape}.
+We evaluate symmetry directly on the object’s Oriented Bounding Box computed via the Minimum Volume Enclosing Box algorithm~\cite{CHAN20011433}.
+The OBB induces three mutually orthogonal mid-planes.
+For each plane, one half of the object is reflected across the plane and a bidirectional Chamfer distance is computed between the reflected and original halves to quantify reflective similarity.
+The planes are ranked by this score and the two highest scoring planes are retained as candidate symmetry planes.
+The four OBB side faces associated with these two planes are then selected in a principled manner for symmetric keypoint generation.
+This procedure replaces ad hoc face selection with a deterministic, data-driven criterion aligned with the object’s dominant symmetries.

 By identifying four primary side faces and computing their centers, the approach ensures a structured and uniform distribution of keypoints.
 The normal vectors of these faces, obtained through the cross-product of independent edge vectors, guide the placement process.
 Each center is shifted along its normal by a fixed offset \d, preserving equal spacing relative to the OBB center.
-This technique enforces stable keypoint assignments across symmetric object poses and the accompanying pseudocode~\ref{alg:sym_keypoints} provides a clear implementation framework for integrating this approach into practical applications.
+This technique enforces stable keypoint assignments across symmetric object poses and the accompanying pseudocode in Algorithm~\ref{alg:sym_keypoints} provides a clear implementation framework for integrating this approach into practical applications.